Evers: Legislature should seek vote on abortion, not welfare

 MADISON, Wis.
-(AP) — Wisconsin Democratic Gov. Tony Evers and Democratic lawmakers called on Republicans Tuesday to ask voters whether the state should ban abortions rather than seek their views on welfare eligibility.
+(AP) — Wisconsin Gov. Tony Evers and Democratic lawmakers called on Republicans Tuesday to ask voters whether the state should continue to ban abortions rather than seek their views on welfare eligibility.

-The move came hours before the Republican-controlled state Senate on Tuesday was scheduled to vote on an advisory referendum on welfare eligibility.
-The referendum would be nonbinding, meaning it wouldn’t change the law, but Republican supporters said they want to put it on the ballot to get feedback from the public.
+The move came hours before the Republican-controlled state Senate was scheduled to vote on an advisory referendum on welfare eligibility.
+The referendum would be nonbinding, meaning it wouldn’t change the law, but Republican supporters said they want to put it on the ballot in April to get feedback from the public.
+Also on the April 4 ballot is a pivotal state Supreme Court race.

-Evers and Democrats said the Legislature should be focused on restoring abortion rights, which they predicted would have broad support, citing polling data showing a majority of the state’s residents support for legal abortions.
+Evers and fellow Democrats said the Legislature should be focused on restoring abortion rights, which they predicted would have broad support, citing polling data showing a majority of the state’s residents support for legal abortions.
 Democrats on Tuesday planned to try to substitute the welfare question with a vote on the state’s abortion ban, but the Republican-controlled Legislature is almost certain to reject it.

 “Legislative Republicans continue to ignore the will of the people,” said Democratic Senate Minority Leader Melissa Agard.

 The Legislature last fall rejected a move by Evers that would have allowed voters to force a vote on the state’s 1849 abortion ban law.
 Republican lawmakers also previously rejected an Evers call for a straight-up vote on repealing the abortion ban law, which went into effect after the U.S. Supreme Court overturned the Roe v.
 Wade decision last year.
+Republican U.S. Sen. Ron Johnson, who represents Wisconsin, voiced his support last year for letting voters decide the state’s abortion laws.

-Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu, both Republicans, cosponsored the nonbinding, advisory welfare referendum the Senate was to take up Tuesday.
+Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu, the Legislature’s top Republicans, cosponsored the nonbinding, advisory welfare referendum the Senate was to take up Tuesday.
 If approved by the Legislature, it would ask voters in the April 4 election whether they believe able-bodied adults without children should be required to actively search for employment to be eligible for welfare benefits.

 Evers, who issued a record number of vetoes in his first term, struck down a Republican-backed bill package last year that included restrictions for unemployment and welfare benefits.